jonejadave/twitch-griefs-1.21.5/README.md

 That’s it for now.
 No fancy features yet.

+## Installation

+- Download the latest release [here](https://github.com/jonejadave/twitch-griefs-1.21.5/releases/latest/download/twitch-griefs-1.0.0.zip)
+- drag both the config and mods folders into the .minecraft directory
+- paste your TwitchOAuth key in the config file you can generate a token [here](https://twitchtokengenerator.com/)_
+-

 ## Roadmap / Stuff Coming Soon

 - More mob types (maybe Ghasts, Blazes, etc

 ## Contact

 discord: f5soren